Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach

 The results for long-term forecasting tasks are shown in Table~\ref{tab:mean_res}.
-The best results are marked as red.
-The full results can be found in the appendix.
+The best results are marked in red.
+The full results can be found in the appendix ~\ref{sec:full_res}, ~where we also provide a statistical analysis against the best baseline models on each dataset.
 Our network achieves the best or comparable results on the ECL, ETTm, Traffic, and Weather Datasets.
 Overall, we show that \Ourname{} automatically found architectures that are comparable to or better than many other hand-crafted architectures specifically designed for forecasting tasks with only the vanilla series modules.

-While on another problem, the PEMS dataset, \Ourname{} outperforms all the other baselines for all the tasks, as shown in Table~\ref{tab:mean_res_pems}.
-This shows that \Ourname{} could adapt to different tasks and suggest the optimal architectures for different time series distributions.
+While on another benchmark, the PEMS dataset, \Ourname{} outperforms all the other baselines for all the tasks, as shown in Table~\ref{tab:mean_res_pems}.
+This shows that \Ourname{} could adapt to different tasks and suggests optimal architectures for different time series distributions.